besendorf/gplaycli/README.md

 Token
 -----
-Gplaycli used to use a token from a token dispenser server located at https://matlink.fr/token/ to login in Google Play.
+GplayCli used to use a token from a token dispenser server located at https://matlink.fr/token/ to login in Google Play.
 Unfortunatly the server is not recheable and I don't what is needed for such a server so this does not work right now.

 Credentials
 -----------